 Spanish minister says Israeli cycling team should be expelled from Vuelta after protest

-Spain’s foreign minister says that he would support the expulsion of Israel Premier Tech from the Spanish Vuelta cycling race after the team was targeted by a pro-Palestinian protest that disrupted the event

-Spain’s foreign minister says that he would support the expulsion of Israel Premier Tech from the Spanish Vuelta cycling race after the team was targeted by a pro-Palestinian protest that disrupted the event.
+Spain’s foreign minister says he would support the expulsion of Israel-Premier Tech from the Vuelta a Espana after the team were targeted by a pro-Palestinian protest that disrupted the event.

 “We have to send a message to Israel and the Israeli society that Europe and Israel can only have normal relations when human rights are respected,” Albares said.

-Wednesday’s protest in the northern city of Bilbao targeted the Israel Premier Tech team while Israel continues its military invasion into Gaza that has killed tens of thousands of civilians in retaliation for the Hamas attacks in October 2023.
+Wednesday’s protest in the northern city of Bilbao came as Israel continues its military invasion into Gaza that has killed tens of thousands of civilians in retaliation to the October 7 Hamas attacks in 2023.

-Race officials called off the stage about 10 kilometers (6.2 miles) from the end of the circular route out of and into Bilbao.
+Race officials called off stage 11 about 10 kilometres from the end of the circular route out of and into Bilbao.
 There was no stage winner.

 Immediately after the incident, Vuelta organizers issued a statement condemning the “events that took place" while also backing the right to peaceful protest.